The Flint Family

 Meet the Owners: Jenny, Jared and Owen

 I am Jenny the Owner of Family Farm Meats.
 My farming career all began the summer of my junior year when I started working for Eldon Gould on his hog farm in Maple Park.
 From that point forward I knew this is what I wanted to do the rest of my life.
 Shortly into my senior year of high school I started a couple hours after school working for Pitstick Pork in Shabbona.
 As graduation was approaching I had to face the decision of college or taking the offer of a full time position on the hog farm.
 With no hesitation I took the job and started as a farrowing house manager at the young age of 18.
 Throughout almost 7 years at the hog farm I did everything from farrowing pigs to breeding sows.
 I also ran the feed mill grinding feed for thousands of hogs a day.
 I learned a lot about the care and wellness of pigs and what it took to keep them healthy.
 It was here that I truly found my love for livestock and knew this was what I was most passionate about.
 On July 27th, 2012 I bought my parents family farm.
 I knew someday I wanted to own livestock and eventually raise my future children the way I grew up.
 Well a little over a year later I was proud to announce I was expecting a little boy that following May.
 I wrapped up my time on the hog farm leaving there for the last time in February.
 It was a bitter sweet moment for me I was sad to be leaving a job I truly enjoyed but I was excited to see where my future would take me.
 On May 24th, 2014 I gave birth to the most beautiful 8lb 3oz baby boy, Owen.
 Little did I know that day that I had gained the most wonderful farm-hand a mom could ask for.
 He was immediately introduce to the farm life as we were getting things geared up for opening day of our very own meat store.
 In a very short period of time, I took a chance of running my own business as a young new mom and giving me the opportunity to work from home to raise my child.
 On July 21st, 2014 we had our opening day for the store.
 Since then we have met some wonderful people and gained some pretty amazing friends along the way.
-Then in 2017, Owen and I officially welcomed another helping hand to the farm, Jared.
+Then in 2017, Owen and I officially welcomed another helping hand to the farm, my boyfriend Jared.
 Jared Bickford has been a long time friend of mine and quickly became a huge asset to our family and our farm.
 He works a full-time job as an electrician for his father's company, Bickford Electric out of Big Rock, Illinois.
 When he's not busy being an electrician, he can be found here feeding the livestock, repairing equipment and teaching Owen some of life's valuable lessons.
 This business has changed my life and really opened my eyes to what I am capable of.
 I’ve learned that with hard work and a little guts you can go a long way.
 As of today our farm continues to grow and Owen is right there beside us for everything we do.
 One things for sure, no matter where this life takes me, I beyond grateful for this farm and the tradition I am passing on to Owen!

 The Flint Girls